kantohm11/String-breaking-instanton/MATH_DETAILS.md

 1. The instanton trajectory $x(t)$ showing the transition between the initial and final states
 2. The behavior of Lagrange multipliers $\rho(t)$ and $\lambda(t)$ during the transition
 3. The total action of the instanton, which gives the tunneling amplitude

+## Numerical Implementation Note

+### Discretized Initial Guess for DAE Boundary Value Problems

+When solving differential-algebraic equation (DAE) boundary value problems in Julia's SciML ecosystem, it's important to note that function-based initial guesses cannot be used directly with DAE solvers like Ascher4.
+This is due to a fundamental limitation: the solver needs to call `zero()` on the initial guess to initialize internal data structures, but there's no defined method for `zero()` on function objects.

+The solution is to convert the function-based initial guess to a discretized mesh-based initial condition:

+1. Define the initial guess as a function `initial_guess(t)` that returns a state vector
+2. Create a mesh of time points spanning the solution domain `t_mesh = range(tspan[1], tspan[2], length=n_points)`
+3. Evaluate the function at each mesh point to create an array `u0_mesh = [initial_guess(t) for t in t_mesh]`
+4. Pass this array to the BVProblem constructor instead of the function

+This approach allows us to maintain the benefits of a well-designed initial guess function while working within the constraints of the DAE solver framework.
+In our implementation, we use a mesh with approximately `T/dt` points, where `T` is the time span and `dt` is the desired step size.

+Testing has confirmed that while function-based initial guesses work with regular BVP solvers (like MIRK4), they fail with DAE solvers (both MIRK4 and Ascher4), but discretized mesh-based initial guesses work successfully with the Ascher4 solver for DAE boundary value problems.